fglock/Perlito/README-perlito5-Java.md

   - tied variables are partially implemented
       - DESTROY not used, because we use Java memory management
-      - tie scalar works
-      - tie hash incomplete

-          - "each()" in reference to hash: see t5/unit/tie_hash_each.t
-          - "our" hash: need to tie both the global variable and the lexical alias
       - lazy lookup: possibly incomplete impl for proxy objects, this needs more tests
-          - tie() in non-void context: need to return the tied object, see Config.pm

-      - tie array incomplete
       - tie filehandle todo

   - overload is partially implemented